askmy-stack/DATS6101_Project/README.md

 4) How have the top three most common crimes from 2020 to the present been distributed across the top five areas where they are most frequently committed in Los Angeles, and are these trends increasing or decreasing in each area from 2020 to 2024?
 5) Which crimes in Los Angeles exhibited the highest weapon usage, and which ethnicities and genders showed the most significant weapon involvement over the last five years?

+# INTRODUCTION

+The Los Angeles Crime Dataset gives a unknown analysis of a comprehensive repository of criminal incidents from 2020 to the present, encompassing approximately 986,000 detailed records across 19 columns after preprocessing it the data serves key details which include:  -

+  1. Crime types
+  2. Locations
+  3. Dates
+  4. Demographic data of involved individuals etc has a crucial resource for understanding crime patterns, along with various levels of crime dynamics throughout Los Angeles.
+The temporal information captured includes both reporting and occurrence dates and times, enabling sophisticated analysis of crime patterns, response times, and seasonal trends that influence criminal activity across the city.

+The geographic granularity of the data is particularly helps in understanding specific location details through area codes, precise coordinates (latitude and longitude), and cross-street references.
+This spatial data facilitates detailed crime mapping and hotspot analysis, to find high-risk areas and optimize resource allocation.
+The dataset's crime classification system is multi-layered, utilizing primary crime codes alongside detailed descriptions and supporting codes for incidents involving multiple offenses, providing a nuanced understanding of criminal behavior patterns and severity levels.

+Demographic information about victims, including age, sex, and descent categories, offers valuable insights across different community segments.
+This data, combined with detailed incident characteristics such as
+1) Weapon types
+2) Premise descriptions
+3) Method of operation codes etc. enables comprehensive analysis of crime dynamics and vulnerability factors.
+The dataset also tracks case statuses, from initial reporting through investigation to resolution, providing transparency and case clearance rates.

 # Understanding the Dataset: Key Details and Insights

 This dataset, obtained from the official data.gov website, details crime incidents in the City of Los Angeles from January 1, 2020, to October 31, 2024.
 It is a real-time dataset that receives updates every two weeks and consists of 28 columns and 986,501 rows.
 Key Components of the dataset include: